amirongit/notecode/algebra1FullCourse.md

 when calculating GCF of terms, variables are treated like prime factors.<br>
 in distribution, factors are multiplied in terms of expressions.<br>
 in factoring out, expressions are divided by common factors of their terms; usually their GCF.<br>
-when GCF of polynomials is too little & their terms are still big, their simplification can be done through grouping:
+when GCF of polynomials is too little & their terms are still big, their simplification can be done through grouping
 1. terms are grouped such that factoring their GCF out results in common expressions
 2. each group is simplified separately by its GCF being factored out
 3. common expressions are factored out from resulting expression